 Have a Support Network

 Preventing burnout without support can be incredibly tough.
-There needs to be someone that acts as a support system as you start to slump.
-This can be a friend, spouse, partner, coach, mastermind group, or an individual that listens to you vent during seasonal burnout periods.
+There needs to be someone who acts as a support system as you start to slump.
+This can be a friend, spouse, partner, coach, mastermind group, or an individual who listens to you vent during seasonal burnout periods.

 Recognize Your Triggers

 Identify the triggers that can sometimes cause you to burn out.
 In some instances, it can be making up for ground that you can cover.
 This means that you try to accomplish a task even though, on paper, it seems unachievable in the particular period that you have.
 This is also a big part of setting realistic goals.